superdinmc/do-a-barrel-roll/README.md

 ![](img/do-a-barrel-roll.gif)

 ## Disclaimers

-The Forge version of this mod will no longer receive any updates.
-This has to do with my personal preferences and lack of knowledge about Forge, due to which, maintaining a port was severely limiting what I could do with the mod.

 This mod does not actually modify the flight physics themselves, so in most cases it shouldn't trigger anticheat.